software-gardening/almanack/src/book/garden-circle/pavilion.md

 # Pavilion

-The Software Gardening Almanack sometimes is presented through events which we want to share with you under this pavilion.
+We sometimes present the Software Gardening Almanack at events, which we want to share with you under this pavilion.

 ## OSSci Monthly Call Jan 2025